Spanish home-buyers want big, bright and airtight in response to coronavirus

 Designing interiors in the pandemic era is about creating areas to hang and sanitise masks, or removing walls and putting in dividers, he said, for instance to integrate a home office into a kitchen.

-“People now ... want luminous, open remote workspaces, even if it costs them square metres,” said Ander Echeverria, the founder of 100x100 Madera, a building company specialising in all-wood, low-emission homes.
+“People now ... want luminous, open remote workspaces, even if it costs them square metres,” said Ander Echevarria, the founder of 100x100 Madera, a building company specialising in all-wood, low-emission homes.

-“About 90% of client requests since spring included queries about ventilation systems,” said Echeverria, tapping a screen in his showhouse kitchen which displays the air’s CO2 and formaldehyde levels.
+“About 90% of client requests since spring included queries about ventilation systems,” he said, tapping a screen in his showhouse kitchen which displays the air’s CO2 and formaldehyde levels.

-While he says his houses fully renew their air in an hour and 10 minutes, Echeverria has had to explain to coronavirus-fearing customers that fitting aeronautical grade filters would be of little use.
+While he says his houses fully renew their air in an hour and 10 minutes, Echevarria has had to explain to coronavirus-fearing customers that fitting aeronautical grade filters would be of little use.

-“What’s more useful is extracting the indoor air and ejecting it so that when people gather at home suspended air droplets are quickly ejected,” Echeverria said.
+“What’s more useful is extracting the indoor air and ejecting it so that when people gather at home suspended air droplets are quickly ejected,” he said.

 SEPARATE, SAFE